d3vesh/Webscraping-of-Zomato/Readme.md

 # Websraping Of  Top Restaurants in Mumbai from Zomato

-The following repo is an attempt to get required data todoanin depth analysis of the the restaurant industry in the financial capital of India.
+The following repo is an attempt to get required data to do an in depth analysis of the the restaurant industry in the financial capital of India.
+Here, Selenium is used to automate the browser for dynamic page of Zomato and BeautifulSoup is used for parsing. <br>
 Mumbai is also the most diverse city in the Country.
 So analysis would provide a good picture of the favorable type of restaurant in the city.
-Note: The current repo is under progress and may need change.
+Note: The current repo is under progress and may be updated.

 Data extracted  from the site:
 * "Name"